Meghan and Harry called the British tabloids racist. A lot of U.K. journalists agree.

 Some reporters dismiss the charge of bigotry, saying the coverage of the royals can be scathing but is typical tabloid treatment when it comes to celebrities.

 Other journalists, especially those of color, are not buying this rebuttal.
-They say the British media is deeply racist — not only against a biracial American actress who married a prince, but also to Muslims, immigrants, Black Britons and South Asians.
+They say the British media is deeply racist — not only against a biracial American actress who married a prince but also to Muslims, immigrants, Black Britons and South Asians.

 Meghan told Winfrey that “from the beginning of our relationship,” the British tabloids “were so attacking and incited so much racism.”
-Harry said the couple decided to “step back” from royal life and move to California because of the “toxic” environment created by the British media.
+Harry said the couple decided to “step back” from royal life and move to California due to the “toxic” environment created by the British media.

-“The U.K. is not bigoted, the U.K. press is bigoted, specifically the tabloids,” Harry told Winfrey.
+“The U.K. is not bigoted.
+The U.K. press is bigoted, specifically the tabloids,” Harry told Winfrey.
 “If the source of information is inherently corrupt or racist or biased, then that filters out to the rest of society.”

-The Society of Editors, the largest umbrella organization representing Britain’s local, regional and national publications, was not having it.
+The Society of Editors, the largest umbrella group representing Britain’s local, regional and national publications, was not having it.

 “The UK media is not bigoted,” the organization declared Tuesday.
 “And we will not be swayed from its vital role holding the rich and powerful to account.”